n0vad3v/pw4ncdu/README.md

 > ncdu 1.13, Python 3.6

+# Goal

+We need to help SAs to find large files in the given path.

+# Considerations

+Since NCDU can do a great job for us, we still need a wrapper to make it more hackable.

+There might be some large files we want to exclude when scanning such as log files(with .log extension), so we need an option to exclude the specific file extensions.

+# Test Case for coding.

 We don't need the interactive UI for NCDU since we need further process by Python example output with command`ncdu -xo- /home/Nova/Downloads/dosbox`
 ```